Billings Ovulation Method

 The Billings Ovulation Method is based on awareness of the woman’s natural cycles of fertility and infertility, unmodified by any chemical, mechanical, or other artificial means.
 It takes advantage of the biological fact that women are infertile more often than fertile throughout their procreative years.
 The fertile phase, that time when conception may occur, is recognized by physical signs accompanying ovulation.
 This knowledge, together with planned abstinence, can be used either to achieve or to postpone pregnancy.

-Diocesan Contacts: Cathy and Bill Vandenberg
+Diocesan Contacts: Cathy Vandenberg

 Creighton Model System